sagemath/trac_to_gh/Issue 664.md

 # Issue 664: rings of integers of number fields as a data type

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/664

 Original creator: was